 Selective mutism is an anxiety-based communication difficulty, not a choice or behavioural issue.
-Children with selective mutism are often able to speak freely in some settings, while finding speech extremely difficult or impossible in others.
+Children with selective mutism are often able to speak comfortably in some settings, while finding speaking extremely difficult or impossible in others.
+Difficulties are often most noticeable in school, social, or unfamiliar environments where anxiety levels are high.

 Families supporting a child with selective mutism can feel overwhelmed, isolated, and unsure where to turn — particularly when practical, day-to-day support is limited or hard to access.